 The Islamic Da’wah Centre (PDI) has lined up business training, incubation and retail space to help converts start their own businesses to gain financial independence beyond short term allowances.

-Head of Muallaf Development Division Hjh Rohanita Hj Yaakub said her division’s establishment two years ago has identified self-employment and entrepreneurship to raise the standard of living of unemployed or lower income converts.
+The Acting Head of Muallaf Development Division Zaerah Haji Mus said her division’s establishment two years ago has identified self-employment and entrepreneurship to raise the standard of living of unemployed or lower income converts.

 17 female converts recently completed the Da’wah Centre’s first two-day entrepreneurship clinic with BIBD’s appointed trainer, with an incubation centre and a retail store at PDI’s Darul Huda building in Kg Pulaie also recently launched to provide converts with a space to develop and sell their products without rental or commission fees.